AdobeDocs/federated-audience-composition.en/help/connections/destinations.md

 1. The **[!UICONTROL Governance policy & enforcement actions]** step, you can define your data governance policies and ensure that the data used is compliant when audiences are sent and active.

-    When you are finished selecting the desired marketing actions for the destination, click **[!UICONTROL Create]**.
+    When you are finished selecting the desired marketing actions for the destination, select **[!UICONTROL Create]**.

 1. The new connection to the destination is created.
 You can now activate audiences to send over to the destination.
-To do so, select it from the list and click **[!UICONTROL Next]**
+To do so, select it from the list, followed by **[!UICONTROL Next]**

     ![](assets/destination-activate.png)